Shnitselon/test/README.md

         `install_driver.bat`

-    * If you want to use a different python interpreter, you will need to install the *virtualenv* package by running `<interpreter-path>\python.exe -m pip install virtualenv` using your python interpreter and then running the command:
+    * If you want to use a different python interpreter, you will need to  and then running the command:
-        1. jljdsfl
+        1. Install the *virtualenv* package by running:
+            `<interpreter-path>\python.exe -m pip install virtualenv` using your python interpreter
-        2. dslkfjalsdjf
+        2. And then run:
-        3. fdjklasdjlf

             `install_driver.bat "<interpreter-path>\python.exe"`

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Note:** You can specify the driver's python interpreter by adding it as a first argument to the script.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The driver is installed.